V-Guru/azure-iot-device-ecosystem/iotcertification/templates/Debian-9-EG5400-nodejs.md

     The default protocol used is AMQP.
 Code for other protocols(HTTP/MQTT) are mentioned just below the above line in the script.
     Uncomment the line as per the protocol you want to use.
-For EG5400 use MQTT or HTTP.
+For **EG5400 use MQTT or HTTP**.

 -   Scroll down to the connection information.
     Find the following place holder for IoT connection string: